 Love is always expressed in showing mercy to those in need.
 If we say that we have love for others, yet do nothing to help them in their times of need, we do not reflect our appreciation for the compassion that God, through Christ, has shown us.

 We can only show our gratitude for the grace of God in our lives by what we do to and for others.
-Words are not works and thoughts do not bring change.
+Words are not works and our thoughts will not help others.

 Prayer: Help us, Lord, to show our gratitude to You for the love, grace and mercy You shower upon us each day, by what we do to help others in their times of need.
 In Jesus’ Name, Amen.

 Scripture for Today: 1 Peter 4:8 And above all things have fervent love for one another, for “love will cover a multitude of sins.”